EwanColquhoun/SPNA/README.md

 * Design progress notes

     During the design and development phases the client had wished for the Initiatives and Campaigns page to be as one.
-This was easy to impliment and didn't detract from other important features.
+This was easy to implement and didn't detract from other important features.
 They also expressed a wish for a profile page for the User to access and change their information.
 With further discussion we agreed a list of must have, could have and won't have features at the initial release.
     <br>
     The list comprised: Address and nursery details, subscription detail as must have.
 A could have feature was the ability to update payment details.
 These features I managed to implement and in addition, with consultation with the client I also created a way to cancel and then renew the subscription.
 The client liked this idea so it has remained.